microsoft/triton-shared/README.md

 ## Intermediate Representation (IR) Dumps

-To facilitate debugging and analysis, the Triton Shared project now supports emitting all intermediate representations (IRs) generated during the compilation process.
+To facilitate debugging and analysis, the triton-shared project now supports emitting all intermediate representations (IRs) generated during the compilation process.
 This functionality is controlled via the environment variable `TRITON_SHARED_DUMP_PATH`.

 ### How It Works